 How to use this resource: Students have been given a CGP revision guide.
 This can be used to create mind maps or quizzes.
 This can then be used to check subject knowledge and understanding.
 There are also some exam questions and quiz questions created at the end of every unit.
 This is particularly useful for checking and revising subject knowledge.

 |CGP GCSE OCR Computer Science Exam Practice workbook:

 How to use this resource: Students will be issued with a CGP Exam Practice workbook.
 This can be used to develop and refine their approach to their final year exams.
 This workbook will be issued in Year 11 to support their preparation for the final exams.
 The workbook contains answers; allowing for students to check their quality and accuracy of their answers.

-How to use this resource: Students have access to onenote.com.
-When they sign into onenote.com they have access to all lesson resources including PowerPoint’s and worksheets to support their learning.
+How to use this resource: Students have access to Google Classroom When they sign into the classroom they have access to all lesson resources including PowerPoint’s and worksheets they already have in their folders, to support their learning.

 How to use this resource: Seneca learning has a huge amount of core content for both literature papers and some top tips for the language papers, with information to support student learning.
 Students can answer the questions in order to assess their subject knowledge.
 Resources can be re-read to ensure that there are no misconceptions.
 This is particularly useful for checking subject knowledge.

 If your student does not already have a log in to Seneca we suggest that they use their school email and a memorable password – perhaps the same as their school log in details.